waleriant/which_language/README.md

 # which_language
-A quiz to test your language detection skill (text)
+A quiz aimed at testing your language detection skill (text), based on webscraping